-REACH Alternative Education will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for learners to identify when they may need help, and to develop resilience.
+REACH will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for learners to identify when they may need help, and to develop resilience.

-The setting will take a 'whole school approach' to:
+The setting will:

-- deliver high quality teaching around mental health and wellbeing on the curriculum. - having a culture that promotes mental health and wellbeing; - having an environment that promotes mental health and wellbeing; - making sure pupils and staff are aware of and able to access a range of mental health services; - supporting staff wellbeing - And being committed to pupil and parent participation interventions are effective.
-This means coordinating support and engaging with other colleagues in the setting who may have more technological expertise such as the IT manager.
+- deliver high quality teaching around mental health and wellbeing on the curriculum. - having a culture that promotes mental health and wellbeing; - having an environment that promotes mental health and wellbeing; - making sure children and staff are aware of and able to access a range of mental health services; - · supporting staff wellbeing - And being committed to child and parent participation